Luavis/kakaotalk/README.md

 ### Requirement ###

-Before you use this module, you need a KakaoTalk account.
+First of all, you need a KakaoTalk account.
 Then, you have to find out 'duuid', 'sKey', and 'user_id' for your KakaoTalk account.
-If you need some help to extract those info from your accoun, see [this post](http://www.bpak.org/blog/2011/06/kakaotalk-bypassing-ssl-2/).
-When you prepared with this information, you need to specify these info to module.
+If you need some help to extract these info from your account, see [this post](http://www.bpak.org/blog/2011/06/kakaotalk-bypassing-ssl-2/).
+When you are prepared, you need to specify these info to kakaotalk module.
 For example:

 	from kakaotalk import kakaotalk as kakao